 - Visit the UF Health Eye Center for information on diabetic eye care.

 - Visit the Division of Endocrinology, Diabetes & Metabolism website to see a complete list of endocrine and diabetes service offerings.

 - Visit the Division of Cardiovascular Medicine for information about cardiovascular disease.

 - Visit the UF Health Women’s Center – Medical Plaza for information on diabetes during pregnancy.

 - Visit the UF Health Weight Loss Surgery Center – Shands Hospital website for information on Bariatric Surgery and Weight Loss options.

-UF Health Type 2 Diabetes & Obesity Clinics offer multiple services and resources to help treat and educate adult patient populations about type 2 diabetes.
+UF Health physicians and educators offer multiple services and resources to help treat and educate adult patient populations about type 2 diabetes.